• Skip to main content

 • rapeseed or sunflower oil

-• 2 tsp ready-chopped garlic or garlic purée
+• 2 teaspoon ready-chopped garlic or garlic purée

 • 2 medium onions